Craft SuppliesHobbies & Crafts

 Why The Cricut Expression Is My Favorite

-If you’re considering a Cricut and think you want the original (smaller) Cricut Personal Cutter, I would encourage you to reconsider and get the Cricut Expression instead!
+If you’re considering a Cricut and think you want the original (smaller) Cricut Expression instead!

 Shop online or watch for a bargain.
 I truly think you will be happier with the option of using the larger paper: